 Best Low Tech Planted Tank Substrate

-For low tech planted tanks, meaning tanks with no CO2 and no fertilizer, and conventional aquarium lights like a kit light, the best substrate is one that provides enough nutrients for undemanding plants like Crytocorynes and some stem plants.
+For low tech planted tanks, meaning tanks with no CO2 and little to no fertilizer, as well as conventional aquarium lights, like a kit light, the best aquarium substrate is one that provides enough nutrients for undemanding plants like cryptocorynes and other easy to grow stem plants.

 You could try a sand substrate, but layering two or three substrates is likely to give your plants the best mix of nutrients.